ApoorvaSinha/ApoorvaSinha/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Machine Learning Project
-- 🌱 I’m currently learning Concepts & Algo of Ml
+- 🌱 I’m currently learning UI for ML
 - 💬 Ask me about 😄Bloackchain🔐
 - ⚡ Fun fact: Sydney Sheldon Novels📙👓 are unbelievable🤐😯